gds32571/webserverdemo/README.md

 ## secrets-public.h

-   Modify to connect to your WiFi router.
+   Modify (and rename to secrets.h) to connect to your WiFi router.